ehedman/sdlSpeedometer/README.md

 ### Build and install on a Pi
 - make
+- ./sdlSpeedometer -i -g (first time to create the config database)
+- ./sdlSPeedometer-config (Check the configuration - default values ​​should do)
+- make install
 - make install_x
 - systemclt start sdlSpeedometer.service (will be enabled at boot time) or make start

+### Build and test on the host (Mint, Ubuntu, Debian)
+- make
+- ./sdlSpeedometer -i -g (first time to create the config database)
+- ./sdlSPeedometer-config (Check the configuration - default values ​​should do)

 ### HOWTOs
 - [How to Enable i2c on the Raspberry Pi](https://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/)